 I do love that Floyd and Malvo work so well together and are able to help their patient.
-There is so much chemistry between the two and I love seeing it.
-But it’s just awkward to me and to be honest with as many surgeries as I have had in my life, I don’t want to imagine my surgeons flirting.
+There is so much chemistry between the two, and I love seeing it.
+But it’s just awkward to me; with as many surgeries as I have had in my life, I don’t want to imagine my surgeons flirting.

 But Floyd isn’t imagining the sparks between them and takes it as an opportunity to ask her out.
 She doesn’t say that she’s married, but she does show him the ring that is tied to her pants.
-She doesn’t even say she’s married – so I am not convinced that she is.
+She doesn’t say she’s married, so I am not convinced that she is.
 Maybe she’s like Floyd and having a hard time moving forward.

 Helen’s patient had me crying my eyes out.
-Her patient, Mia, gave birth and afterwords couldn’t feel her arm.
+Mia gave birth and afterwards couldn’t feel her arm.
 They find that she has stage three cancer.
 It’s aggressive.